Predicting the long-term collective behaviour of fish pairs with deep learning

-\begin{videnv} {Examples of trajectories obtained in experiments with \textit{H. rhodostomus} (left), for the Analytical burst-and-coast (ABC) model (center), and for the Deep Learning Interaction (DLI) model (right).
+\paragraph*{Video~S1.} Examples of trajectories obtained in experiments with \textit{H. rhodostomus} (left), for the Analytical burst-and-coast (ABC) model (centre), and for the Deep Learning Interaction (DLI) model (right).
 This video illustrates the qualitative agreement between trajectories generated by the ABC and DLI models and experimental trajectories, while the quantitative agreement between the models and experiments is studied in detail in the Result section.
-The video can be downloaded at \url{https://github.com/epfl-mobots/ncs_preddl_2023/raw/main/Videos/SI_Video1.mp4}.} \end{videnv}
+The video can be downloaded at \url{https://github.com/epfl-mobots/preddl_2023/tree/v1.0.5/Videos/S1_Video.mp4}.

-\begin{videnv} {Example of a generated trajectory simulation for the D-LSTM model.
-Already at the qualitative level, the D-LSTM model fails at reproducing realistic trajectories (compare with Supplementary Video 1).
-The video can be downloaded at \url{https://github.com/epfl-mobots/ncs_preddl_2023/raw/main/Videos/SI_Video2.mp4}.} \end{videnv}
+\paragraph*{Video~S2.} Example of a generated trajectory simulation for the D-LSTM model.
+Already at the qualitative level, the D-LSTM model fails at reproducing realistic trajectories (compare with \nameref{mov:comparison}).
+The video can be downloaded at \url{https://github.com/epfl-mobots/preddl_2023/tree/v1.0.5/Videos/S2_Video.mp4}.

-\begin{videnv} {Example of a generated trajectory simulation for the Multi-layered Perceptron Interaction (MLI) model.
-Already at the qualitative level, the MLI model fails at reproducing realistic trajectories (compare with Supplementary Video 1).
-The video can be downloaded at \url{https://github.com/epfl-mobots/ncs_preddl_2023/raw/main/Videos/SI_Video3.mp4}.} \end{videnv}